 Obviously, every parent wants to help put their kid through college (if even to just ensure that they go).
-I hope to be in a financial position to do so, one day.
-I’ll definitely save up to help them with the expense if it’s feasible, but I probably won’t lose any sleep if it’s not.
+We hope to be in a financial position to do so, one day.
+We'll definitely save up to help them with the expense if it's feasible, but we probably won't lose any sleep if it's not.

 I do recognize that I don't have any kids right now so my opinion might change on the subject when I do.
 A friend of mine went through her Bachelors degree by paying for it herself, and taking out student loans (a hybrid).
 She worked her butt off, got through college, learned a lot from the experience, and her parents paid her loan after she graduated successfully (without telling her they were going to).

 I like this idea.
 That way, you set your kid out on the path to independence, they learn a whole lot, and then they don't have to wallow in student debt.

 Plus, if they think they are paying for it, they are less likely to waste your money on a couple of years of a program they have no interest in pursuing before switching.

 I'm sure I'll change my mind a thousand times when I actually have kids, and I'm sure there are a lot of kids who just elected not to go to college because they didn't have financial support through it (but I have a theory that if they do that, they never really wanted it anyway), but in my experience it's reasonable - and even in some cases a good idea - to elect not to help children with their education.